-Alternative 2: Implement a catch limit for PBF taken from the IATTC Convention Area by U.S. commercial vessels that is greater than 50 mt and fewer than 500 mt and is contingent upon a Commission-wide catch limit being reached.
+Alternative 2: Implement a commercial catch limit for PBF taken from the IATTC Convention Area by U.S. commercial vessels that is greater than 50 mt and fewer than 600 mt per year, and is contingent upon a Commission-wide catch limit being reached.
 For any given calendar year, NMFS will publish catch limitations in the Federal Register.
-If the Commission-wide catch limit and the U.S. catch limit are reached, NMFS will announce a closure in the Federal Register prohibiting U.S. commercial vessels from targeting, retaining on board, transshipping, or landing additional PBF catch from the Convention Area, effective on a date following the closure announcement and through the last day of that calendar year.
+If the Commission-wide catch limit and the 500 mt catch limit is reached, NMFS will announce a closure in the Federal Register prohibiting U.S. commercial vessels from targeting, retaining on board, transshipping, or landing additional PBF catch in the Convention Area, effective on a date following the closure announcement and through the last day of that calendar year.
 The catch limits would not apply to any U.S. commercial fishery operating outside of the Convention Area.